-Lisa McVey Noland did something that most people only dream of: she took down a serial killer.
+Lisa McVey Noland did something truly incredible: she took down a serial killer.
 Bobby Joe Long, AKA Robert Long, had already murdered at least 10 women and raped 50 others when he chose Noland as his next victim.
 What happened during the next 26 hours would change both of their lives forever.

 Noland joined the very small group of serial killer survivors after using her street smarts and attention to detail in November 1984.
-After becoming a serial killer, Long murdered every single woman he picked up, except Noland.
+After taking his first life, Long murdered every subsequent woman he picked up, except Noland.
 How she convinced him to let her go provides an important lesson for everyone.
 After all, you never know when you might need to talk your way out of a bad situation.
 Noland now helps catch bad guys in an official capacity, and her story is inspiring for every woman who considers herself a survivor.

-She Asked The Serial Killer Questions About His Motives, And He Answered
+She Asked Long Questions About His Motives, And He Answered

 She Focused On Gathering Information About Her Abductor